A Roleplaying FC on Mateus.

 On your turn: One of the following--Apply a Hindrance

 You can choose to attempt to apply a Hindrance to an opponent.
 Your traits do not always need a special note to apply a hindrance as long as your narration makes it make sense!
 Hindrances should be anything your character is capable of doing.
-They typically do not do damage when used.
-For just a few examples, check out the Status Effects!
+They typically do not do damage when used but may apply a Status Effect!

 Attack

 -You emote your attack with clear intention of what you'll be rolling.
-(Ex.: Player throws their shield at the opponent! (( STR roll )) ) You then /random 20 your roll and add any modifiers.
-However, if a DM thinks another roll would fit better, they can ask for another roll.
+(Ex.: Sam Pel throws their shield at the opponent! (( STR +3 )) ) You then /dice 20 your roll and modifiers are added.
+If a DM fairly thinks another roll would fit better, they can ask for another roll.
 (Ex.: (( This is a thrown weapon, I think DEX would be a better roll! ))

 Use An Item

 -If you have an item or trinket with you that you can use, you can choose to use it.
-Using an item or trinket does not require a roll unless the situation calls for it.
+Using an item or trinket will sometimes require a roll, but not always.
 Likewise, you can also choose to help someone else if you think you have the ability or items to heal a creature of a status effect.

 Readied Actions